Topological characterization of hierarchical fractional quantum Hall effects in topological flat bands with SU($N$) symmetry: Models and Methods

-In the ED calculations, the finite systems we study enclose $N_x\cdot N_y$ unit cells (the total number of sites is $N_s=q N_x N_y$, with $q$ the number of inequivalent sites within a unit cell).
-We focus on the filling series $\nu=qN_e/N_s=N/(3N+1)$ (e.g. $\nu=2/7,3/10$) of the lowest Chern band, where $N_e=\sum_{\sigma}N_{\sigma}$ is the total particle number.
-For larger system sizes, we apply DMRG on a cylinder geometry with open boundary condition in the $x$-direction and periodic boundary condition in the $y$-direction.
-We keep the number of states up to $2400$ to ensure the maximal discarded truncation error less than $10^{-5}$.
+In the ED calculations, the finite systems we study enclose $N_x\times N_y$ unit cells (the total number of sites is $N_s=q N_x N_y$, with $q$ the number of inequivalent sites within a unit cell).
+We focus on the filling series $\nu=qN_e/N_s=N/(3N+1)$ (e.g., $\nu=2/7,3/10$) of the lowest Chern band, where $N_e=\sum_{\sigma}N_{\sigma}$ is the total particle number.
+For larger system sizes, we apply DMRG on a cylinder geometry with the open boundary condition in the $x$-direction and the periodic boundary condition in the $y$-direction.
+We keep the number of states up to $2400$ to ensure the maximal discarded truncation error is less than $10^{-5}$.

-Generally speaking, the multicomponent FQH states can be classified by a class of the integer valued symmetric $\mathbf{K}$ matrix of the rank $N$ ~\cite{Wen1992a,Wen1992b,Blok1990,Blok1991}.
-The diagnosis of topological nature of $\mathbf{K}$ matrix has been discussed in our previous works~\cite{Zeng2017,Zeng2018}.
-Here we briefly summarize the main strategy here.
-For multicomponent FQH states at a given filling $\nu=N/(MN+1)$ (odd $M$ for hardcore bosons and even $M$ for fermions), the $\mathbf{K}$ matrix has the form of
+Generally speaking, the multicomponent FQH states can be classified by a class of the integer-valued symmetric $\mathbf{K}$ matrix of the rank $N$ ~\cite{Wen1992a,Wen1992b,Blok1990,Blok1991}.
+The diagnosis of the topological nature of the $\mathbf{K}$ matrix has been discussed in our previous works~\cite{Zeng2017,Zeng2018}.
+Here we briefly summarize the main strategy.
+For multicomponent FQH states at a given filling $\nu=N/(MN+1)$ (odd $M$ for hardcore bosons and even $M$ for fermions), the $\mathbf{K}$ matrix has the form